Framework

 IAT in my practice

-I am one of six IAT-certified clinicians in the United States.
+I am an IAT-certified clinician.
 I trained directly with Dr. Daniel P. Brown and Dr. David Elliott and use the full Three Pillars framework in my work with adults, parents, and men navigating attachment-based patterns in their relationships and lives.